-A consignment agreement is a contract concluded between two parties, the consignor (who agrees to sell goods on behalf of the other party) and the consignee (on whose behalf the sales are being made).
-The consignor is the merchant and owner of the goods who maintains the ownership even in the case of a consignment contract.
+A Consignment Agreement is a contract concluded between two parties, the consignor (who agrees to sell goods on behalf of the other party) and the consignee (on whose behalf the sales are being made).
+The consignor is the merchant and owner of the goods who maintains the ownership even in the case of a Consignment Contract.
 It is a person looking to dispose of the products quickly and relatively effortlessly, whereas the consignee has the right to sell those products on behalf of the merchant.
 This model of trading has received the name of the consignment (consignment shops, consignment goods, etc.).
-Other names for this agreement are consignment contract, agreement to consign goods, or agreement to sell goods on consignment.

 One important constituent of the agreement is the nature of the collaboration that allows the consignor not to pay for the consignment until after the end customer acquires the product.
 This type of agreement is not the same as a distribution agreement.
 While the consignees do not obtain ownership of the goods, they nevertheless hold or control the goods for a determined period of time.

 What is in a Consignment Contract?
 First of all, both parties outline their business information, description of the merchandise, pricing, and the way the fees and expenses will be shared.
 Secondly, they outline their expectations for the collaboration, including the deadlines, and the terms for the delivery.

 Some key points for the agreement should include:

 - Description of the product;